tinkerwilco/ideaverse-pub/src/site/notes/Sandbox Pub.md

 ### In the workshop area, I have been playing around with indieweb, small web, fediverse, alt protocols.

 Domains:
-tinkerwilco.pro
+- tinkerwilco.pro
-jhustler.lol (part of the home.omg.lol community! coming soon) [[gemini protocol sites\|gemini protocol sites]] (list of gemini:// sites I have collected)
+- jhustler.lol (part of the home.omg.lol community! coming soon)
+- [[gemini protocol sites\|gemini protocol sites]] (list of gemini:// sites I have collected)
+- web3 domains
+	- cybersafe.wallet
+	- realamber.x

 ## Some of the Maps of Content I have been working on are:
 [[Learning to Code Projects MOC\|Learning to Code Projects MOC]]